Legion2/CorsairLightingProtocol/README.md

 There are two ids that must be changed `SERIAL_NUMBER` and `DeviceID`.

 The `SERIAL_NUMBER` can be changed in the board.txt file.
-Uncomment the line with `SERIAL_NUMBER` and change some characters at the end, don't change the length or use special characters.
+Uncomment the line with `SERIAL_NUMBER` and change some characters at the end, don't change the length and only use HEX characters(0-9 and A-F).
 The `DeviceID` can be changed with the [tool](examples/DeviceIDTool/DeviceIDTool.ino) Upload the DeviceIDTool sketch and then open the Serial monitor with baudrate 115200.
 The tool displays the current DeviceID, you can type in a new DeviceID that is saved on the Arduino.
 After that you can upload another sketch.

+## Debugging
+For debugging don't use the integrated debugger of Visual Studio, it will most likely break the USB comunication.
+Use the `DEBUG` macro and the Serial Monitor.
+With the `-DDEBUG` flag you can enable debugging in the whole project.
+Add this flag in the board.txt file to the `build.extra_flags`.
+A Serial Monitor MUST be opened, otherwise the USB connection is blocked for the Corsair Lighting Protocol.

 # DISCLAIMERS
 This is a DO IT YOURSELF project, use at your own risk.